You want smart political talk without the meltdowns?

 And so I just wanted to let you know that in 2011, my husband and I joined one of those and had not needed to use it.

-Um every cent of it was paid for.
+Every cent of it was paid for.

-Um so I was able to have my surgery immediately.
+So I was able to have my surgery immediately.

 My first treatment was two days after seeing the doctor.

-Um that's really important for cancer patients or people with life-threatening things to be able to get prompt medical attention, and I am so glad that that's what I have for insurance.
+That's really important for cancer patients or people with life-threatening things to be able to get prompt medical attention.

-Well, I can tell you that all of these cooperatives like Atlas MD and Wichita, Kansas and Dr. Umber, and you're right, you know, Christian Healthcare, other cooperatives, they seem to be working the best.
+Well, I can tell you that all of these cooperatives like Atlas MD and Wichita, Kansas, and Dr. Umber, and you're right, you know, Christian Healthcare, other cooperatives, they seem to be working the best.

-Now, as I understand it, we were asking the Health and Human Services Secretary earlier in the program today, you know.
+Now, as I understand it, we were asking the health and human services secretary earlier in the program today, you know, all right, does this legislation allow for all of these new paradigms?

-And his answer is absolutely positively yes.
+And his answer is absolutely, positively yes.

-You know, part of going the free market route, which is what we conservatives have been saying from the beginning.
+You know, part of going the free market route, which is what we conservatives have been saying from the beginning, the great blessing of it is all of these new models then begin to pop up and exist.

-And they they cater to individual communities.
+And they cater to individual communities.

 They cater to individual needs.

-They they allow the powers of groups to buy at reduced rates and negotiate more care for less money than they otherwise would get.
+They allow the powers of groups to buy at reduced rates and negotiate more care for less money than they otherwise would get.

-And that's the blessing of the free market, and and you're you know, that's it.
+And that's the blessing of the free market.

 Yeah, absolutely.

-Um I didn't have to worry about that part of it at all.
+I didn't have to worry about that part of it at all.

 Yeah.

-All right, good for you.
+Good for you.

 Thank you so much, Charlotte.